osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 - A new dialog box will appear
 - Expand the _Application_ drop-down box (using the little arrow icon)
 - From the drop-down menu, highlight _RuneLite_
-- The right-side of the panel will change
+- The right side of the panel will change
-- We need to edit the _VM options_ and _Program Arguments_ to include the developed tools
+- We need to edit the _VM options_ and _Program Arguments_ to include the developer tools
 - The _VM options_ require the following option added:

 {% highlight bash %}